 If you prefer more control over your windows than the basic hotkeys Windows 10 provides, then keep reading.
 With an outburst of ultra-wide monitors, it is very common to want windows side by side or in every corner.

-To map your own shortcut keys for these features and for a lot of other bonuses for window management in windows 10, you’re going to need to download DisplayFusion.
+To map your own shortcut keys for these features and for a lot of other bonuses for window management in windows 10, you’re going to need a Windows 10 window manager called DisplayFusion.

 There are some other alternative programs to do this, but most of them don’t offer nearly as much customization.